jkranigx/CourseProject/CodeBook.md

 and LAYING.

 variable - The name of the summarized variable.
-Each variable represents a type of reading taken from one of the phone's sensors.
-For more specific details on individual reading data see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Each variable represents a type of numerical reading taken from one of the phone's sensors:

+1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.

+tBodyAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyAccMag
+fBodyAccJerkMag

+2. Triaxial Angular velocity from the gyroscope.

+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyGyro-XYZ
+fBodyGyroMag
+fBodyGyroJerkMag

+For more specific details on
+individual reading data see
+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-mean - The mean value for each one of the variables described above.
+mean - The mean value for each one of the sensor reading variables described above.
+The units are the same as the units the sensor reading is given in.